zakuArbor/blog/_posts/programming/2022-05-09-gdb-dissassemble-src.md

 does not appear to work and only gives me the regular output.

 ![GDB with TUI not showing the annotated line of C in the assembly code](../assets/programming/gdb-tui-split.png)
-<p class = "caption">GDB with TUI does not show the annotated line of C doe in the assembly view</p>
+<p class = "caption">GDB with TUI does not show the annotated line of C in the assembly view</p>

 I'll update this blog if I do find a way though.
 At the time of writing, I do not know how to set TUI to display the output of `/s` when executing `disassemble`